Darlington Works: NER period

 The first new locomotive was built at the works in 1864.
 Though the railway had amalgamated with the North Eastern Railway (NER) in 1863, it continued to build its own designs for a number of years.
 In 1877, the first North Eastern designs appeared.

-Additionally works (paint and boilershop) were constructed west of the S&DR railway in the Stooperdale area of Darlington.
+Additionally works (paint and boiler shop) were constructed west of the S&DR railway in the Stooperdale area of Darlington.
 Grandiose offices for the NER were also constructed in the Stooperdale area in 1911, to the design of William Bell.
 The offices were used by NER chief mechanical engineer Vincent Raven until 1917.

 In 1914, a class of NER Bo-Bo electric locomotives was built at the works to run between Shildon and Newport.
 Ten of these 1,500 volt direct current locomotives were completed.

 Sir Vincent Raven designed the NER Class T2 0-8-0 freight locomotive in 1913, and by 1921 the works had built 120 of the engines, which were later designated Q6 by the LNER.
 The heavier and more powerful Raven NER Class T3 0-8-0 (LNER Q7) followed in 1919, 15 engines being completed by 1924.